The service

 On the day

 On the day, the clinic and hospital teams will coordinate the appointment around the patient's needs where possible.
+Any necessary tests or investigations will be arranged where clinically appropriate and feasible.
+If hospital transport may be needed, please let the team know in advance so this can be discussed with the hospital.

 After the appointment